mesosphere/dcos-docs-site/pages/1.8/overview/concepts/index.md

 - Some schedulers come pre-installed as DC/OS components (e.g. Marathon, Metronome).
 - Some schedulers can be installed by users as user services (e.g Kafka, Cassandra).
 - Some schedulers run as multiple service instances to provide high availability (e.g. Marathon).
-- In certain security modes within Enterprise DC/OS, a DC/OS scheduler must authenticate and be authorized using a service account to register with Mesos as a framework.
+- In certain security modes within DC/OS Enterprise, a DC/OS scheduler must authenticate and be authorized using a service account to register with Mesos as a framework.

 ### <a name="dcos-scheduler-service"></a>Scheduler Service